 What’s the Relationship Between Computational Neuroscience and Machine Learning?

-Machine learning is the scientific study of statistical models and algorithms used to automate computer systems in order to perform specific tasks without explicit instruction.
+Machine learning is the scientific study of statistical models and algorithms used to automate computer systems to perform specific tasks without explicit instruction.
 Some computational neuroscientists have attempted to integrate this technology into their research by developing new data analysis techniques that would allow them to analyze larger and more complex datasets that they otherwise wouldn’t be able to interrogate.
 However, these two terms should not be used interchangeably.
 For example, many computational neuroscience experimentalists are focused on creating dynamic neural network models that are as biologically realistic as possible.
 This aspect of computational neuroscience does not align with machine learning, whereas optimizing mathematical insights within data regarding how the brain stores information might provide a productive overlap.

 Current Computational Neuroscience Research Topics